kazel04/Rasa_VM_GCP/README.md

 - For NLU & stories, add your own yml to replace the md in the backend folder
 - Replace the old rasa files in the backend, rasa training and model creation is from the backend folder
 - When accessing the VM's external IP address for the web app demo, remember to remove the "https://" from the url
+- To update, commit new rasa files into the appropriate folders like backend, then git pull in the VM's folder of the repo and run the docker compose up command